mandober/debrief.math/300-logic/lo.GLOSSARY.md

 A fallacy is a logically incorrect way of reasoning, that undermines the legal arguments in order to paint them as logically invalid and unsound.
 A fallacy is the use of faulty metods of reasoning whether by accident or deliberately.
 A fallacious argument may deceive by appearing to be better than it really is.
 Fallacies are often committed intentionally to manipulate or persuade by deception.

 ## First-order logic
-Predicate logic uses quantified variables over objects and allows the use of sentences that contain variables.
-This distinguishes it from propositional logic, which does not use quantifiers or relations.
-In first-order theories, predicates are often associated with sets.
+Predicate logic uses quantified variables over elements in the domain of discourse (DOD), and allows sentences that contain variables.
+This distinguishes it from propositional logic, which does not use quantifiers or relations (predicates) working with entire sentences as units.
+In first-order theories, predicates are often associated with sets, but in a first-order predicate vars are quantified only over individual elements - not over sets.
+Vars in a second-order predicate, however, can range over a set (of sets).
+Vars in higher-order predicates can range over sets of sets of sets, and so on.

 ## Formal language
-A formal language is a language that is defined by a formal system.
-Like languages in linguistics, formal languages generally have two aspects, syntax and semantics (sometimes also the third aspect, pragmatics).
-The syntax of a language is what the language looks like; formally, it is the set of possible expressions that are valid statements in the language.
-The semantics of a language defines the meaning of the statements of the language.
+A formal language is a language defined by a formal system.
+Like natural languages, formal languages generally have 3 aspects - syntax, semantics and pragmatics.
+The syntax of a language is what the language looks like; formally, it is the set of all possible legal statements.
+Semantics defines the meaning of the statements of the language.
+Pragmatics deals with the use of languages.

 ## Formal logic
-Formal logic is the study of inference with purely formal content.
-An inference possesses a purely formal content if it can be expressed as a particular application of a wholly abstract rule i.e. a rule that is not about any particular thing or property.
+Formal logic is the study of inference of purely formal content; an inference has a purely formal content if it can be expressed as a particular application of an abstract rule, i.e. a rule that is not about any particular thing or property, usually denoted with symbols that lack immediate interpretation.
+Symbolic logic is mostly synonymous with formal logic, althought the former term puts more emphasis on the use of symbols, while the later highlights formalizational aspects of logic.

 ## Formal system
-A formal system is an abstract structure used for inferring theorems, starting from the set of axioms and according to a set of inference rules.
-This set of inference rules is the logical calculus of the formal system.
+A formal system (of logic) is an abstract structure used for inferring theorems starting from the set of axioms and acting according to the set of inference rules.
 A formal system may represent a well-defined system of abstract thought.
+The set of inference rules is the logical calculus of the formal system.

-There are various formal systems.
-For example, Hilbert-style calculi are characterized by favoring axioms over the rules of inference, as contrasted by sequent calculi.
-The term *formalism* is sometimes used as a near synonym for formal system, but it also refers to a style of notation (e.g. Fitch notation or Fitch formalism).
+The term "formalism" is sometimes used as a near synonym for formal system, but it also refers to a style of notation, like the Fitch-style notation or Fitch formalism.

+There are various formal systems, most prominent of which are Hilbert-style calculi and Genzen-style calculi.
+The former are characterized by having many axioms and only one (or a few) inference rules.
+The latter have a few axioms and many inference rules.

 ## Formula
-The symbols of a formal language comprise its alphabet, and the combinations of the symbols produce formulas.
-However, since most such productions are gobbledygook, the formal grammar specifies how to recognize and build only the well-formed statements, i.e. the well-formed formulas.
+A formal language in a formal system of logic is build as strings of symbols takes form an alphabet.
+In a broad sense, a formula is any sentence build from the characters, however gobbledygook.
+In a strict sense, formulas, or, in a more precise sense, well-formed formulas, are only those strings recognized by the formal grammar of the formal language (which discardes all the ill-formed formulas/strings and admits only the well-formed ones).
+Usually, the term "formula" is used in the latter sense, but to emphasize the well-formedness the abbreviation "wff" is also used.

+In mathematical logic, a term denotes a mathematical object while a formula denotes a mathematical fact.
+In particular, terms appear as components of a formula.

 ## Free variable
-A free variable is a variable that has only an application occurrence without a corresponding binding occurence anywhere within its scope.

-An application occurrence of a variable is called free if it is not scoped under the variable's binding occurence .

-has all of its application occurrences in the same scope as its binding occurrence.
+A free variable is a variable that occurs in a (sub)formula without its binder also being in the same scope.
+Variables are bound by quantifiers (∀ and ∃), so in the formula `∀x.P(x)`, the first occurrence of `x` is its binding occurence, and the second its applied occuurrence; considering this entir formula, `x` evidently appears bound, but if we focus only on a subformula `P(x)`, in it `x` appears free.
+Thus, being free or bound is often a relative question.
+An application occurrence of a variable is free if its corresponding binding occurence is not visible is that scope (subforula).

-## Truth-functional
+## Function symbol
-A logical connective is truth-functional if the truth value of a compound sentence is a function of the truth-value of its sub-sentences; i.e. if the truth value of the compound sentence can be determined from its atoms.
-A class of connectives is truth-functional if each of its members is.
+In logic, a function symbol or functional predicate is a logical symbol that may be applied to an object term to produce another object term.
+In a model, a function symbol will be modelled by a function.

 ## Fuzzy logic
 Fuzzy logic is a form of many-valued logic in which the truth values of variables may be any real number between 0 and 1.
 It is employed to handle the concept of partial truth, where the truth value may range between completely true and completely false.
 By contrast, in Boolean logic, the truth values of variables may only be the integer values 0 or 1.

+## Herbrand's Theorem
+In its simplest form, the Herbrand's Theorem states, that for every valid existential formula `∃x.F(x)` there is a finite set of terms `{t₁, …, tₖ}` such that the quantifier-free disjunction `F(t₁) ∨ … ∨ F(tₖ)` is a tautology.

+(sure, existential formula is a disjunction of all elements in the DOD; universal formula is a conjunction of all DOD elements)

+∃x.Px = ⋁ aᵢ = a₁ ∨ a₂ ∨ … ∨ aₙ

+Less formally, the theorem states that a formula `A` in prenex form containing only existential quantifiers is provable (valid) in first-order logic if and only if a disjunction composed of substitution instances of the quantifier-free subformula of `A` is a tautology (propositionally derivable).

 ## Higher-order logic
 In HOL, quantification is also allowed over other language entities besides variables; second-order logic allows quantification over predicates.
 HOL allows quantification over variables, predicates, functions, relations, then over the sets of these entities, then over the sets of sets of these entities, and so on.